Viking Line: Corporation

 The Viking Line Abp corporation includes the shipping companies Viking Rederi AB (previously known as Finlandshamnen), OÜ Viking Line Eesti, Viking Line Skandinavien AB, Viking Line Finnlandverkehr GmbH responsible for sales and marketing in Germany and Viking Line Buss Ab responsible for bus traffic.
 Each ship has its own command crew responsible for the activity and usage of the ship, including the ship's captain, chief of engineering and intendent.
 Viking Line has its own harbour terminals in Stockholm and Turku.
 In Helsinki, Mariehamn, Kapellskär and Tallinn the company rents the premises it needs for its activities.
+During adverse weather and sea ice (October to March), Viking Line uses ice-class vessels.

 Jan Hanses has served as the CEO of Viking Line since 20 March 2014, replacing Mikael Backman who was dismissed from the corporation.
 Ben Lundqvist serves as chairman of the board.
 The head office of Viking Line is located in Mariehamn.

-In 2018 Viking Line transported 6,411,537 passengers and 128,549 unit loads of cargo.
+In 2025 Viking Line transported 4,608,573 passengers on its wholly owned vessels and 139,484 unit loads of cargo.